 Classroom & community

-The almost 300 students cover 33 different nationalities, with American, British, Dutch and Indian the most prevalent.
-The majority live in Amstelveen and can reach the school on foot or by bike.
-For the parents who bring their children by car, there
+Over 400 students cover 33 different nationalities, with American, British, Dutch and Indian the most prevalent.
+The majority lives in Amstelveen and arrive on foot or by bike.
+For the parents who drive their children, a large drop-off area in front

 - School year